 Sign up below to receive our upcoming report directly in your inbox.

 Numerous quantitative studies show that there is a serious Black student debt crisis, and clarifying the problem is the first step to fixing it.
 That’s why we convened a panel of higher-education experts for a Hill briefing on this issue – excerpts of the ideas they presented there were featured in The Washington Post – and compiled a Black student debt essay series for The Hechinger Report and Ed Trust’s Higher Education Equity Lens blog, in which Black scholars break down the causes of the crisis and propose potential solutions.
-It’s a start, but to find the right policy solutions, we also need a deeper understanding of the lived experiences of the people struggling the most with student debt.
-We must talk to Black borrowers, so our policy recommendations are informed by their needs and experiences.
-Our study will help answer the questions quantitative data alone cannot: How are Black students experiencing the debt crisis?
-These questions have never felt more urgent than they do now amid the added financial challenges and stresses that the COVID-19 pandemic is placing on Black communities.
-Stay tuned as we analyze the data and release our findings.
+That was a start, but to find the right policy solutions, we also needed a deeper understanding of the lived experiences of the people struggling the most with student debt.
+We talked with Black borrowers, so our policy recommendations would be informed by their needs and experiences.
+Our study helps answer a key question that quantitative data alone cannot: How are Black students experiencing the debt crisis?
+This question has never felt more urgent than it does now amid the added financial challenges and stresses that the COVID-19 pandemic is placing on Black communities.
+Please stay tuned for more data analysis and release our findings to come.

 Research Advisory Board

 To help guide us through the research process, we have formed a research advisory board of esteemed Black student debt experts.